 Before we get into the meat of the issue, however, we need to first establish who it is we’re praying to.
 What is the object of our prayers?
 The answer should be obvious to anyone with a basic grasp of Christian doctrine, that is, Jesus Christ.
 But there follows a disconnect amongst most in the faith when it comes to answering why we do so.
 In other words, we know the object of our prayers, but what is the objective?

 This is something the ancients had such an immense grasp on.
 This is manifested in the OT sacrifices of burnt offerings.
-False views of the objective of burnt offerings have been claimed by many, including the idea that God takes the offerings and eats them (!), but the true objective of was that they couldn’t use it themselves.
-They were placing themselves under the authority of God the patron, trusting in Him to fill the need a lamb or goat would fill otherwise.
+False views of the objective of burnt offerings have been claimed by many, including the idea that God takes the offerings and eats them (!).
+The real objective was that they couldn’t use it themselves.
+They were placing themselves under the authority of God their patron, trusting in Him to fill the need a lamb or goat would fill otherwise.
 It was them saying, “I don’t need this, I need you.”

 Furthermore, Jesus affirms that He is the one who gives life in John 6:26-29,